slemire/slemire.github.io/_posts/2019-12-14-htb-writeup-smasher2.md

 Password: `clarabibi`

-I checked if that password was present in any other wordlist from seclists, including the reduced rockyou list but I didn't find it there.
+I checked if that password was present in any other wordlist from SecLists, including the reduced rockyou list but I didn't find it there.
 It's only in the full rockyou list:

 ```
 # grep -ri clarabibi /usr/share/seclists/
 root@ragingunicorn:~# grep -ri clarabibi /usr/share/wordlists/rockyou.txt
 clarabibi
 ```

+Ok, rant over.

 Once I had the password, I checked out the `/backup` and found the source code for the authentication page on `wonderfulsessionmanager.smasher2.htb`